 23-year-old Edgar Carranza is a former foster kid and a foster youth advocate working with Georgia EmpowerMEnt.
-This week, Edgar addressed CR supporters in Atlanta, describing the realities and impact of living in state care.
+Read his powerful description of the realities and impact of living in state care:

 I was thrown into foster care at age 13 when my father was deported.
 Up to the day before, I didn’t understand what was happening.
 I couldn’t even say good bye to everyone—my step-mom was at work when my caseworker came to get me, and she didn’t know what was going on.
 It was awful.